eruizdechavez/ng-sails/README.md

 ng-sails
 ========

-An AngularJS + RequireJS + Bootstrap scafold application.
+An AngularJS + RequireJS + Bootstrap scafolded application to be used together with Sails.js (v0.9.x).

 ## How to use